William758/ZetTweaks/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.0.5 - Prevent Bazaar kickout.
+Prevent some drones targeting allies.
+Drones can be repurchased and appear in more areas.
+EquipmentDrone chance to drop equipment on death.

 v1.0.4 - Only place PrimordialTeleporter on last stage of a loop.
 Recovery when Void Cell is activated.
 Fix HuntressRange not working with HuntressAutoaimFix.